NorfairKing/smos/smos-docs-site/content/unreleased.markdown

 * `smos-scheduler`: Fixed a bug in which items scheduled into the future would have future timestamps in their entries' todo state history and could therefore not have their todo state changed until then.
+* `smos-scheduler`: Changed that scheduling rent-recurrence would happen in UTC time instead of in local time.